blade-ui-kit/docs/color-picker.md

 ## Passing Options

 You can also pass options to Pickr with the `options` attribute.
 This requires you to pass a PHP array with scalar values.
-Below is an example where we set the minimum height:
+Below is an example where we allow opacity to be set:

 ```html
 <x-color-picker name="color" :options="['opacity' => true]" />